-We find that GASB 77 did not cause affected municipalities to reduce their tax incentive spending, regardless of whether nontax incentives or tax incentives in non-GAAP states are used as the comparison group.
+We find that GASB 77 did not cause affected municipalities to reduce their tax incentive spending, at least in the short term, regardless of whether nontax incentives or tax incentives in non-GAAP states are used as the comparison group.
 Our original surveys of 651 local government officials and 322 heads of finance for municipalities indicates that GASB 77 provides a clear explanation for this null results.
-Many government officials are not only uncertain if their own municipatility complies with GASB 77, many respondents in both samples had a limited understanding of the rule itself.
+Many government officials are not only uncertain if their own municipality complies with GASB 77, many respondents in both samples had a limited understanding of the rule itself.
 Interviews with supporters of GASB 77 confirm our null results of a limited impact of GASB 77 on changing government behavior.
-Explanations of the limited impacat of GASB 77 from these elite interviews include issues of non-compliance by cities and loopholes with GASB 77.
+Explanations of the limited impact of GASB 77 from these elite interviews include issues of non-compliance by cities and loopholes with GASB 77.
 The two successful cases of cities reforming incentives due to GASB 77 disclosures are cases of local interest groups harnessing this transparency for policy change.
-Other elites also notes that transparency isn't a panacea for policy reform, but it is a useful if not a necessary condition for better policy.
+Our final set of empirical tests finds that the number of local newspapers impacts how politicians reduce incentives post GASB 77.
+This result, along with elites interviews suggests that transparency isn't a panacea for policy reform, but it is a useful if not a necessary condition for better policy.

-Government Use of Tax Incentives
+1 Government Use of Tax Incentives